io7lab/io7_jwt_security/README.md

 It is built to support this particular requirement only.
 So it's quite simple, hence it could help anyone understand the mosquitto plugin architecture and develop his/her own.
 ### configuration file
 The default configuration by the io7-platform-cloud installation script is working fine.
-But for any reason, for example splitting the containers on to different servers or the like, there is a way to configure the JWT Authentication Server.
+But for any reason, for example deploying the containers on to different servers or the like, there is a way to configure the JWT Authentication Server.

 In the mosquitto.conf, you need to add `plugin_opt_config_file /mosquitto/config/your-jwt-security.json` and create the json file in this form.